 Registered Dietitian Sian Porter suggests increasing intake of the following five vitamins and minerals which can all help our immune system function at its optimum.
 These are the best vitamins and minerals for colds and flu to stock up on.

 One of the easiest ways to get more Vitamin C is to drink orange juice.

 There’s no need to go mad though – all you need is a daily 150ml glass of orange juice (fresh or concentrate as nutritionally they are exactly the same).

 This amount provides all the daily vitamin C you need and counts as one of your five-a-day!

 Perhaps what is not quite as well known is that orange juice is also a source of the B-vitamin folate and both vitamin C and folate help to keep the immune system healthy.
 Folate is needed for white blood cells which protect the body against infectious diseases and helps these to rapidly reproduce.

 Popeye definitely had the right idea with his love of spinach.
-As Sian says, “Winter greens such as spinach are rich in essential nutrients including iron and served alongside a winter warming bean stew this makes perfect eating for cough and cold season.”
+As Sian says, “winter greens such as spinach are rich in essential nutrients including iron and served alongside a winter warming bean stew this makes perfect eating for the cough and cold season.”